johnfairh/CRuby/README.md

 # CRuby

-Wrap `libruby` for SwiftPM 4.
+Wrap `libruby` for SwiftPM or Xcode.
 Easily reconfigure for your Ruby installation.

 Tested with:
 * macOS 10.13 system Ruby